BDC Hamburger Icon

 Quitting Corporate letter example

 Ted’s Vintage Art has a sequence designed to engage customers who have not purchased in a while.
-The company sends an email thanking them for their business and asking them to be part of a process that helps to educate future customers.
+The company sends an email thanking them for their business and asking them to participate in a process that helps to educate future customers.

-These types of emails serve as reminders about your company and can trigger repeat purchases.
+This type of email serves as a reminder about your company and can trigger repeat purchases.

 Cart abandonment

-According to Iwona Ordon, the company’s founder and CEO, the organic baby clothing company TØY Baby Clothing sends shopping cart reminders for two reasons.
+According to Iwona Ordon, the founder and CEO of organic baby clothing brand TØY Baby Clothing, the company emails shopping cart reminders to address two situations.

 Toy Baby Clothing letter